realspinner/zx-evo/pentevo/docs/TSconf/tsconf_en.md

 ## Programming model

-Hardware in TS-Configuration is controlled via dedicated pull of ports with common address #nnAF.
+Hardware in TS-Configuration is controlled via dedicated pool of ports with common address #nnAF.
 They can be written and/or read.
 Their access modes are specified in descriptions.

 Z-Controller, Gluclock and Pentagon-128 ports are also supported.
-See correspondent sections for their description.
+See the respective sections for their description.

-It is also possible to access #nnAF registers for write by writing memory in pre-configured addresses using **FMAddr** register.
+It is also possible to write-access #nnAF registers by writing memory in pre-configured addresses using **FMAddr** register.

 Dedicated memory files, e.g. color RAM and sprite descriptors are only accessed using **FMAddr**.